gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Implicit imports

-This version of Gradle allows you to use the `@Inject` annotation without explicitly importing it into your build scripts the same way it works for other Gradle API classes.
+When using [dependency injection](userguide/custom_gradle_types.html#service_injection) when developing plugins, tasks or project extensions, it is now possible to use the `@Inject` annotation without explicitly importing it into your build scripts the same way it works for other Gradle API classes.

 ## Security Improvements